Things to check when you have rent arrears

 - a combination of both - but only up to a maximum of nine months' rent.

 The loan is interest free but you must pay the money back.
 You can pay it back over five years.
 You won't need to pay anything back in the first six months.

 It's important not to take on more debt than you can afford.
 If you don't think you will be able to repay the loan, it might not be right for you.

 Before you apply for a loan, you should check if you’re eligible for financial help that doesn’t need to be paid back.
 For example, Universal Credit or a Discretionary Housing Payment.
 Get advice from your local Citizens Advice Bureau.

 You will need to pass an affordability check and a credit check before being offered a loan.
 You might want to get financial advice before applying.

 You can find out more about the Tenant Hardship loan and how to apply on the loan portal.

 Where to get advice

-If you have rent arrears you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.
+If you have rent arrears you should consult an experienced adviser for example, you can contact your local Citizens Advice Bureau.

 Shelter Scotland provide a free housing advice helpline on 0808 800 4444.
 Shelter may also have local services in your area.
-You can find more details, and get advice on-line from the Shelter website.
+You can find more details, and get advice on the Shelter Scotland website.